alan-turing-institute/data-safe-haven/new_dsg_environment/azure-runbooks/dsg_build_instructions.md

 - Change to the "data-safe-haven/new\_dsg\_environment/dsg_deploy_scripts/04_create_rds/" directory

-- Ensure you are logged into the Azure within PowerShell using the command: Connect-AzAccount
+- Ensure you are logged into the Azure within PowerShell using the command: `Connect-AzAccount`

-- Ensure the active subscription is set to that you are using for the new DSG environment using the command: Set-AzContext -SubscriptionId \"DSG Template Testing\"
+- Ensure the active subscription is set to that you are using for the new DSG environment using the command: `Set-AzContext -SubscriptionId "DSG Template Testing"`

 - Generate a new account-level SAS token with read-only access to the DSG artifacts storage account in the Safe Haven Management Test subscription by running the following commands from the `data-safe-haven/new_dsg_environment/dsg_deploy_scripts/` directory.
   - `Import-Module ./GenerateSasToken.psm1 -Force` (the `-Force` flag ensure that the module is reloaded)